 DO NOT cross your legs.
 Keep a pillow between your legs when laying on your side or back.

 DO NOT turn toes inward.
 Keep your toes pointed forward when standing, sitting or lying down.

 DO NOT pivot on your operated leg when turning.

-Your physical therapist may assign additional exercises during your pre-surgery rehab appointment.
+pre-surgery rehab appointment.
 Please use the area below for any added instructions: